davidemerson/nnix.com/content/projects/2024-12-04-welding-cart.md

 There is a space reserved for a plasma cutter next to the multiprocess welding machine.

+There are four 120VAC 20A receptacles for small appliances like grinders and sanders.

+The top plate has fixture clamp holes at regular intervals for fixing workpieces in places when welding.
+It's also at a very convenient height for getting close to something while standing.

 I'm working in inches on this project because steel locally is sold in inches, and it's hard to convert accurately when ordering.

 ## drawing